Financial-Times/n-health/README.md

 	- 'below' = alert if value goes below the threshold

 ### cloudWatchAlarm
-Checks whether the state of a CloudWatch alarm is healthy
+Checks whether the state of a CloudWatch alarm is health

 _Note: this assumes that `AWS_ACCESS_KEY` & `AWS_SECRET_ACCESS_KEY` are implictly available as environment variables on process.env_

 * cloudWatchRegion = [default 'eu-west-1'] AWS region the metrics are stored